fastly/Viceroy/doc/RELEASING.md

    contain the Changelog commit.
 1. Run `make ci` locally to make sure that everything will pass before pushing the branch and opening up a PR.
+1. After you get approval, run `git tag vx.y.z HEAD && git push origin --tags`.
+   Pushing this tag will kick off a build for all of the release artifacts.
-1. Publish each crate in the workspace.
+1. After CI completes, we should publish each crate in the workspace to the crates.io registry.
 Note that we must do this in order of dependencies.
 So,
   1. `cd lib && cargo publish`
   1. `cd cli && cargo publish`
-1. When you get approval run `git tag vx.y.z HEAD && git push origin --tags` on the branch where `x`, `y`, and `z` again correspond to the Viceroy version to kick off the build for all of the artifacts.
-1. When that is good and completes, push a commit to the branch that bumps Viceroy to the next patch version (so `z + 1`) and updates all the lockfiles again.
+1. Now, we should return to our release PR and push a commit to the branch that bumps Viceroy to the next patch version (so `z + 1`) and updates all the lockfiles again.
-1. Get approval again and merge when CI passes.
+1. Get another approval and merge when CI passes.